Applies ToOutlook for Microsoft 365

 The Word Team implemented a fix which will go to the following channels soon:

-We found that the issue now occurs in Semi Annual Channel.
-If you urgently need to work around the issue the only option would be to revert to Version 2405.
+A way to test and confirm the issue is to revert to Version 2405 before the change was introduced.
 This is not recommended since there have been security updates since that version.
 To make the change do the following:

 2. Open a Command Prompt (Run as Administrator).